-AI: More than a Staffing Buzzword
+AI: More than a Recruitment Buzzword

-The evidence is overwhelming: staffing and recruiting professionals are overwhelmingly enthusiastic about artificial intelligence (AI).
+The evidence is overwhelming: recruitment professionals are overwhelmingly enthusiastic about artificial intelligence (AI).
 As part of Bullhorn’s survey of 2,000 global industry professionals, we asked respondents to name the trend they’re most interested in following over the next three to five years.
 AI was the top response and it wasn’t close.
 In particular, respondents are especially excited about the implications of AI for candidate screening and sourcing.
 This likely won’t be much of a surprise to anyone who has spent even a day in the industry over the last several years—the unemployment rate is historically low, the talent shortage is historically high, and candidate acquisition is the top priority for firms year after year.

 The interest in AI goes beyond sourcing, however.
 Eighty percent of respondents said embracing the digital transformation of the industry through AI and automation would help their business, compared to just five percent who said it would hurt their business, and fifty-percent say AI will have a positive impact on candidate and customer engagement compared to just 18 percent who disagree.

-“I’m excited for Artificial Intelligence and how it can improve the industry as a whole” — Respondent, Global Recruitment Insights and Data Report.
+“I’m excited for artificial intelligence and how it can improve the industry as a whole” — Respondent, Global Recruitment Insights and Data Report.

 The industry understanding of AI is fuzzy at best